MikeXL/HDPonWindows/README.md

 ### 6. start hadoop dfs
     %HADOOP_HOME%\sbin\start-dfs.cmd

+    _REM you may receive warning that above method will be deprecated, here is the new way_

+    hdfs namenode
+    hdfs datanode

 ### 7. start yarn
     %HADOOP_HOME%\sbin\start-yarn.cmd

+    _REM you may receive warning that above method will be deprecated, here is the new way_

+    yarn resourcemanager
+    yarn nodemanager

 then fire up your browser, type in the url, in my case http://unicorn:8088
 yes.